AlgyJr/ios_guides/Application-Architecture.md

-An iOS project is composed of many files that define different aspects the application.
+An iOS project is composed of many files that define different aspects of the application.
 This guide presents high level overview of the most common components of an application and how they fit together.
 A more comprehensive guide by Apple can be found [here][appguide].